zhoubihn/clisp-notes/key-points.md

     For another example, `#b-10/10000`, `#o-1/10` and `#x-2/10`
     are all valid fractions, all evaluated to `-1/8`.

-4. In Lisp, each float number is an atom.
+4. In Common Lisp, each float number is an atom.

-5. In Lisp, each string is an atom.
+5. In Common Lisp, each string is an atom.

-6. In Lisp, each symbol is an atom.
+6. In Common Lisp, each symbol is an atom.

 In Common Lisp, atoms are separated by whitespace and/or parentheses.
 Note that atoms in a pair of parentheses are members of a list.
 For example,